Big Storage Ideas for Small Kitchens

 Designer Bill H.

 A small kitchen is a big opportunity.
-Often, we think kitchens with limited space as being lesser than large kitchens.
-What we are missing out on is the chance to truly get creative with our design choices.
 We at CliqStudios talked to our team of designers to brainstorm big ways to make the most of storage in a small kitchen.

 We began by asking our designers about their favorite storage solutions.
 The result was a plethora of wisdom and creativity.
 “Pantry with roll trays and tray dividers in the upper oven and fridge cabinets,” says designer Bill H. These items allow for great storage for grocery items and appliances that can over clutter cabinets.
 The organization process is made simple.